 Moving to Girdwood: Girdwood is a great place to live, just ask any local.
-However it can be difficult to set your life up in a brand new town.
-Below are some tips and resources to help with the move, whether you are a coming for the season or moving here for good.
+However, it can be difficult to set your life up in a brand new town.
+Below are some tips and resources to help with the move, whether you are coming for the season or moving here for good.

 Finding housing in Girdwood is fairly dependent on the season.
 Spring and Fall are the optimal times to look for a place.
 During the peak months of winter and summer options for accommodations can be limited.

 Shared housing is available but sometimes hard to find.
 Most of the time it is all about who you know, so get out there and meet some people.
 People who are looking for roommates will often put notices on local bulletin boards.
 Check the boards at the Post Office, Grind Café & Mercantile.

 Girdwood has plenty of options in terms of what kind of rentals are available.
 Permanent accommodations range from dry cabins (no running water), secluded cabins, residential houses and apartments.
 Prices range accordingly.

 The best places to check for current places for rent are:

 - Glacier City Realty

 - Girdwood Realty

 - Local Bulletin boards – at the Post Office, Merch, and Library

 Excerpt From Alyeska Resort’s Webpage: “Alyeska Resort manages a 20,000 square foot employee housing complex named Powder House opened in 2008.
 Powder House provides employees with affordable, clean and well-maintained housing close to work.
 It can house up to 120 people.
 The units are fully furnished and include a complete kitchen with stove, microwave, refrigerator and dishwasher.
 Two-bedroom and four- bedroom apartments are available.”
 Employee housing is offered on a first come first serve basis.
 Buying